emmalong6/Capstone/README.md

 * Download
 * Run with any Python compiler

+## Technologies
+I used python to develop my caculator scripts.
+Here is a sample of code that was used in both the grey code and twos complement scripts to convert decimal numbers into binary.
+'''python
+n = int(input("Please enter a decimal number: "))
+if (n < 1025):
+  binary = ""
+  for i in range(16, -1, -1):
+    k = n >> i
+    if (k & 1):
+      binary += "1"
+    else:
+      binary += "0"
+  return binary
+else:
+  print("Please unter a number from 0 to 1024 inclusive")
+  continue
+'''

 ## Usage
-1. Run the program with your chosen compiler.
-(Here I am using Visual Studio Code)
+1. Run any of the three scripts with the python compiler of your choosing.

-2. Now input your choice directly from the command line.
+2. With all three scripts, you can then input your choices in the command line.

 ## License